[cmake] Use targets to communicate dependencies

 This MR implements the dumux targets in a more explicit way to follow modern CMake practices (following this suggestion).
 In particular, it avoids relying on the dune_enable_all_packages magic, and instead communicates the dependencies explicitly.

-3. Express target dependencies explicitly with target_link_libraries and dune_target_enable_all_packages instead of relying on the dune build system to link against everything.
+target_link_librariesanddune_target_enable_all_packagesinstead of relying on the dune build system to link against everything. - Make module target

 The primary motivation for this MR is to address a new warning appearing in dune-common 2.11.
 However, similar to the core modules, this pattern also moves DuMuX towards a build system that may provide a CMake experience in downstream modules without the dune build system.
 In the future, when the dune build system is ready, people should ideally only consume the DuMuX::DuMuX target after finding the dumux CMake project without having anything to do with dune and its CMake.